gary-rafferty/gary-rafferty.github.com/_posts/2024-05-29-Skill-Will.md

 <u>Distinguish the destination from the journey.</u>

-The axes of the matrix are shown below.
-One axis represents skil, and the other represents will.
+The axes of the matrix are described below.
+One represents skill, and the other represents will.

 **Skill**: The individual's ability to do their job, and whilst we typically observe a spectrum within this dimension, for this exercise, we elevate the granularity and simply go with high or low.

 **Will**: The attitude, and how motivated / inspired the person is to complete their tasks and the expectations of their role.
-Again, elevate the granularity for the sake of the exercise.
+Again, there's a spectrum, but elevate the granularity for the sake of the exercise.

 The first graph shows the inputs, and the second one the recommended leadership style that corresponds to each quadrant.